Master equation: Introduction

 When the connections represent multi exponential jumping time probability density functions, the process is semi-Markovian, and the equation of motion is an integro-differential equation termed the generalized master equation:

-The matrix $\mathbf{A}$ can also represent birth and death, meaning that probability is injected (birth) or taken from (death) the system, where then, the process is not in equilibrium.
+The transition rate matrix $\mathbf{A}$ can also represent birth and death, meaning that probability is injected (birth) or taken from (death) the system, and then the process is not in equilibrium.

+When the transition rate matrix can be related to the probabilities, one obtains the Kolmogorov equations.

 Detailed description of the matrix and properties of the system

 Let $\mathbf{A}$ be the matrix describing the transition rates (also known as kinetic rates or reaction rates).
 As always, the first subscript represents the row, the second subscript the column.
 That is, the source is given by the second subscript, and the destination by the first subscript.
-This is the opposite of what one might expect, but it is technically convenient.
+This is the opposite of what one might expect, but is appropriate for conventional matrix multiplication.

 For each state k, the increase in occupation probability depends on the contribution from all other states to k, and is given by: